tryvocalcat/vocalcat-api/meetnearme.md

 ]
 ```

+- `id`: The unique identifier for the social account.
+- `platform`: The name of the social platform (e.g., "LinkedIn").
+- `username`: The username of the user on the social platform.
+- `linked`: A boolean indicating whether the account is successfully linked.

 #### Description

-Returns a list of social accounts linked to the authenticated user.
+This endpoint returns a list of social media accounts associated with the authenticated user.

 ---

 ### 4. Get Social OAuth URL

 **GET** `/social/auth`

 #### Query Parameters

-- `socialName`: Name of the social network.
-Supported: "facebook", "instagram", "linkedin", "threads".
+- `socialName`: The name of the social network for which you want the OAuth URL.
+Supported platforms: "facebook", "linkedin".

 #### Headers

 ```http
 X-ClientId: your-client-id
 X-AccessCode: encoded-access-token
 ```

 #### Response

+On success, the server will return a JSON object containing the OAuth URL:

 ```json
 {
   "OAuthUrl": "https://www.linkedin.com/oauth/authorize?client_id=..."
 }
 ```

+- `OAuthUrl`: The URL for the OAuth authorization page of the specified social network.

 #### Description

-Returns the OAuth authorization URL for the specified social network.
+This endpoint generates and returns the OAuth authorization URL for the specified social network.
+You can use this URL to authenticate users via OAuth.

 ---

 ### 5. Create Social Media Content

 **POST** `/`

 #### Headers

 ```http
 X-ClientId: your-client-id
 X-AccessCode: encoded-access-token
 ```

 #### Request

+To create a new post for social media, send a `POST` request with the following JSON body:

 ```json
 {
   "contentBody": "This is a test post.",